OpenBuddy/OpenBuddy/README.md

 OpenBuddy currently offers two model versions: 7B and 13B.

-More information about the model versions and download links can be found in the [models.md](models.md) page.
+More information about downloading the models can be found in the [Models](models.md) page.

 ## Future Plans